Skip to content

 Travelling Bosnia

-This one is the last and final part of my series’ about travelling the country of Bosnia i Hercegovina in the heart of the Balkans.
-It is an interesting and still conflicted country, the remnants of the wars can still be seen and Bosnia remains divided.
-At the same time it is an immensely beautiful country with a stunning nature and rich history full of helpful and friendly people.
-And it is (as for now) a relatively cheap travel destination, very much recommandable to backpackers.
+This is the last and final part of my series about traveling to Bosnia and Hercegovina in the heart of the Balkans.
+It is an exciting and still conflicted country; the remnants of the wars can still be seen, and Bosnia remains divided.
+At the same time, it is a beautiful country with stunning nature and a rich history full of helpful and friendly people.
+And it is (for now) a relatively cheap travel destination, very much recommendable to backpackers.
 The pictures below were shot in Mostar and Sarajevo.

 test